fai-saarland/probfd/README.md

 an extension of the [Fast Downward planning system](https://www.fast-downward.org/) for fully observable probabilistic planning domains.

-Please visit the documentation home page of ProbFD for more information.
+Please visit the documentation homepage of ProbFD for more information.

 ## Contributors
 The following list includes all people that actively contributed to